Metro Community Hub program, "Hub Healthy Hearts" is an officially registered partner of the Heart Foundation Walking Program.

-The walks are free and held at various times, depending on demand.
+The walks are free and held every Wednesday at 9.30 am.
 The walking group is open to anyone, including parents and grandparents with prams; dogs on leashes are welcome as well.

 The duration of the walk is up to 60 minutes, the speed will depend on the group.
 The group will meet in the courtyard at the front of the building, or in the foyer if its raining.
 There is a rear car park or 2 hour parking on the street.

 Anyone wishing to participate must register with the Heart Foundation and register with Hub Healthy Hearts as your walking group.

 You can also entre the competition through the Brisbane City Council here.

 To facilitate the groups, we are looking for volunteers.
 The Heart Foundation provides full training and support.
 If you are interested in leading or assisting to lead a group, please ring the MCH Coordinator on 3391 8122 for more information.

 You can also contact the Heart Foundation to find out more information about the training provided or any other aspect of the program on 1300 36 27 87.

 If you do not live in this area, the Heart Foundation has groups in many different areas across Brisbane.
 Please click on the Heart Foundation link or telephone them on 1300 36 27 87.